 Learn what an edge case is, the significance of edge cases in software development and testing, and how to deal with them when they arise.

-Edge cases are necessary because they involve testing inputs or scenarios that fall beyond the usual operational conditions or just at the boundaries.
+Testing edge cases is necessary because they involve testing inputs or scenarios that fall beyond the usual operational conditions or just at the boundaries.
 For instance, if you're developing a login system, an edge case could be an extremely long email address or a password consisting of only special characters.
 While these scenarios may not be typical, they are possible, and your software should be equipped to handle them.

 These cases play a critical role in software testing, which is a process where you check if a software system behaves as expected in different scenarios.
 By considering a variety of test cases, you make your software more robust and resilient.
 Dealing with edge cases also enhances user experience, as users are less likely to encounter unexpected errors or crashes, even if they use your software in ways you didn't initially predict.